 In Gans’s version, the royal appointee is Gregoire de Fronsac (Samuel Le Bihan) a court naturalist, knight and, as the voiceover informs us, “fine wit.”
 Fronsac is accompanied by Mani (Mark Dacascos), an Iroquois and ass-whooping force of nature he befriended amid the wars in New France.

 To say more about the story is pointless and would likely steer away those not already inducted in the Brotherhood.
 Besides, there is much to enjoy in the film’s twists, turns and tangents.
-The ride offers offers a little something for everyone, and perhaps an overabundance for some: Romance (including a touch of the incestuous French variety); horror (not limited to a misogynistic, horny, old man in a bathtub); action (who cares how an 18th century Native American knows Matrix-style kung fu when the fight scenes are this rad?); comedy (a snobbish writer’s improvised recitation inspired by the Beast and meant to impress a young woman has the opposite of its intended effect); sex (multiple scenes are set in a brothel, where Mani becomes a sensation); and intrigue (a religious sect circulates a book stating the Beast is punishing the people for the king’s “indulgence in philosophers”).
+The ride offers offers a little something for everyone, and perhaps an overabundance for some: Romance (including a touch of the incestuous French variety); horror (not limited to a misogynistic, horny, old man in a bathtub); action (who cares how an 18th century Native American knows Matrix-style martial arts when the fight scenes are this rad?); comedy (a snobbish writer’s improvised recitation inspired by the Beast and meant to impress a young woman has the opposite of its intended effect); sex (multiple scenes are set in a brothel, where Mani becomes a sensation); and intrigue (a religious sect circulates a book stating the Beast is punishing the people for the king’s “indulgence in philosophers”).

 The movie swings wildly between the high- and low-brow.
 There is criticism of—and unsettling modern parallels with—the use of fear to hold a population in check and maintain political support.
 When one character says to his patriarch, “My father sees no evil,” and the elder replies, “My son sees evil everywhere,” one feels a Trumpian chill.